-On my last full day in Istanbul, I decided to revisit the Princes’ Islands – Kızıl Adalar in Turkish.
+On my last day in Istanbul, I decided to revisit the Princes’ Islands – Kızıl Adalar in Turkish.
 The Princes’ are a chain of nine small islands in the Sea of Marmara.
 I first discovered them during a visit in March 2013 when I explored Büyükada Island.
 This time it was Heybeliada Island.

 Festival of Eid-al-Fitr?

 Somehow, I got the date of the festival of Eid-al-Fitr confused and incorrectly thought it was observed on Sunday, not Monday.
-With everyone celebrating, Monday was hectic around Istanbul – especially on the ferries!
+With everyone enthusiastically celebrating, Monday was hectic around Istanbul – especially on the ferries!

 When we finally arrived back at Eminönü’, the Muslim family I’d been hanging with on the ferry gave me a hug.
 In their best English, they said “have a wonderful day” ;o) – it was very sweet.
 Even the naughtiest little boy I’ve ever observed peeked out from behind his mother’s skirt and waved bye, bye…

 “The Princes’ Islands evolved from a place of exile during the Byzantine era, to a popular destination for tourists and Istanbulites to escape hectic city life.”

 Of the nine islands, four are open to the public:

 The Princes’ Islands skyline is dotted with beautiful untouched pine-forests and wooden Victorian cottages.
 In addition to sheer natural beauty, the main feature is silence!
 Except for ambulances, “motorized vehicles are banned, making the islands an oasis of peace and quiet.
 Among the sounds heard are bicycle bells and horse hoofs on the cobblestone pavement.
 That’s right, horse-drawn carriages and bicycles are the primary mode of transportation.”